Priya-gif-coder/DEMO2/ReadME.md

 i AM practicing again and again and again

-# I ahould be smart
+# I should be smart
 Local development or something is written

 I am doing it